 The difficulty level depends on the terrain and the weather, but the guides will usually adapt to your fitness level.
 As long as you are able to walk at a leisurely pace for a few hours, you should be fine.
 We saw some elderly individuals as well as children on the hike so it isn’t too strenuous if you have the correct footwear.

-How many days should I jungle trek for in the Bukit Lawang jungle?
+How many days should you jungle trek for in the Bukit Lawang jungle?

 Hotel Orangutan provides guided jungle trekking for up to 7 days, but we’ve heard that you can go for longer than that if you wish.
 You just need to arrange it with the vendor.
 If you hike for longer and deeper in the forest, you will increase your chances of seeing the bigger mammals such as the Asian rhinos, elephants and tigers.